a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### What is Book vs SKU?

 **Answer:**
 Book inventory represents the financial record of what inventory SHOULD be in the store based on purchases, sales, and transactions.
-SKU inventory represents the physical count of what IS actually in the store.
-The difference between these two values is your shrink.
+SKU inventory represents the system onhand amounts of what IS actually in the store.
+The difference between Book and SKU is the best predictor of shrink.
+Actual shrink is measured during physical inventory as the difference between Book and the physical count.

 **Key Points:**
 - Book = Financial records (what you should have)
-- SKU = Physical inventory (what you actually have)
+- SKU = System on-hand inventory (what your system says you have, ~50% accurate)
-- Book vs SKU variance = Shrink (losses)
+- Book vs SKU variance = Best predictor/indicator of shrink
-- Positive variance = Book is higher than SKU (typical - indicates losses)
-- Negative variance = SKU is higher than Book (investigate - may indicate receiving or counting errors)
+- Actual shrink = Book minus physical count (measured during physical inventory)

 **Related Topics:** [Book vs SKU Deep Dive](../03_systems/book_vs_sku.md)